tanttran/iCrave/README.md

-# Cinja
+# iCrave
-A website for people who wants to find informations in certain cities
+A website for people who wants to find popular food/fun around local areas